timjam/passport-fast-jwt/README.md

   try {
     const user = wait User.findone({ id: sections.payload.sub })

-    // You can also do something with request here, if the passRequestToCallback is set to true
+    // You can also do something with request here, but it's not required

     if (!user) {
       return done(null, false, "User not found", 404)